BrainDriveAI/BrainDrive-Install-System/README.md

 One-click setup for your [BrainDrive](https://BrainDrive.ai) self-hosted AI platform.

-BrainDrive Installer is a cross-platform GUI application that automates the complete setup of BrainDrive and provides 1-click update from GUI.
+BrainDrive Installer is a cross-platform GUI application that automates the complete setup of BrainDrive and provides 1-click updated.
 It handles all dependency installation, environment configuration, and service management—so you can get your BrainDrive running in minutes.

 ## What It Does